AOT-Technologies/forms-flow-ai/USAGE.md

    * Click on **Submit New Button** to fill a form and submit it.
    * Fill in the details and submit the form, You can repeat this action as per your requirement.
    * If you had associated a workflow with the form then the workflow will be started.
-   * This action is completed, you can now Log out and go to [STEP 3](#reviewer-steps) if you have a user review mentioned in your workflow.
+   * This action is completed, you can now Log out and go to [Reviewer Steps](#reviewer-steps) if you have a user review mentioned in your workflow.

 ### Reviewer Steps